EnergyCube/RolePlay_Notes/README.md

 ```

 * Create all tables & Create a new user inside a group (See CreateGroup function in the PHP API)

+* Note for SSL : Windows < 10 don't support natively TLSv1.2 (It is therefore recommended to accept version 1 and 1.2 to allow older versions to connect.
+However, it is possible to allow the use of TLS 1.1 or 1.2 on older versions of Windows but this is not always official or recommended)

 ## 💻 Build the Client